 The geoid is a measurement of mean sea level (MSL).
 When you average out the motion of waves, the level at which water settles is MSL.

-To calculate MSL, all you have to do is just measure the average level of the oceans… and there you have it.
+If you want to calculate MSL, all you have to do is just measure the average level of the oceans… and there you have it.

-But how about on land?
+But what about the land?

 Let’s say you dig a canal away from the ocean inwards to the land.
-The level the water would settle could be interpreted as mean sea level.
+The level the water would settle could be interpreted as the mean sea level.

-All objects on Earth fall at 9.81 m/s2 (meters, per second, per second).
+Do all objects on Earth fall at 9.81 m/s2?